ART PRACTICE

 Presentation formats

-Site-specific installation · Autonomous work in relation to space
+Site-specific installation · Autonomous work in relation to the site